netbox-community/go-netbox/docs/IKEPolicyRequest.md

 ### NewIKEPolicyRequest

-`func NewIKEPolicyRequest(name string, version IKEPolicyVersionValue, mode IKEPolicyModeValue, ) *IKEPolicyRequest`
+`func NewIKEPolicyRequest(name string, version IKEPolicyVersionValue, ) *IKEPolicyRequest`

 NewIKEPolicyRequest instantiates a new IKEPolicyRequest object This constructor will assign default values to properties that have it defined,